CANADA STOCKS-Futures point to higher open for TSX

 ANALYST RESEARCH HIGHLIGHTS

-Canadian Western Bank : Canaccord Genuity raises price target to C$44 from C$42
+Athabasca Oil Corp : Raymond James raises price target to C$9 from C$7.50

-Rubicon Minerals Corp : Canaccord Genuity raises rating to "speculative buy" from "hold"

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: